 - Gen-Z, also known as Generation Z, is the generation that was born after the Millennials meaning from the mid-1990S to the early 2000s.
 Chinese Generation Z qualified themselves as free, independent, curious, globally aware and lucky to have grown up in a privileged and comfortable environment.
-They are constantly looking for new experiences, the latest releases and can afford it.
+They are constantly looking for new experiences, and the latest releases and can afford it.

 - Older generations are still very aware of their spending but are willing to spend quite a lot of money on health-related products and services.
 They still travel in group tours and spend a lot of money during these trips.